Phyx10n/PD2-Filter/README.md

 The goal of this filter was to provide a simple, lightweight, vanilla friendly lootfilter to eliminate the clutter on the ground, while highlighting the items that are *actually* worth picking up.

-The filter makes minimal changes to item colors/text, other than dots surrounding the items to indicate value, affix tagging on magic/rare items, and some minor changes to potions/gems for easier identification and smaller titles.
+The filter makes minimal changes to item colors/text, other than dots surrounding the items to indicate value, staffmod/affix/socket/ethereal/corruption indicators on relevant items, and some minor changes to potions/gems for easier identification and smaller titles.

 ## Features
 * Socketing/Upgrading recipes